chhotii-alex/antigen-sensitivity/README.md

 ## HOW-TO, for development

+Note that there's two "master" branches. "master-frontend" reflects what's either currently on or should soon go up on the website. "master" is auto-deployed to entrop.ai.
+Front-end changes are much more frequent than back-end changes, and it's very annoying to have the back-end re-deploy when nothing changed in the backend.
+These should be sync'd up occassionally, though.

 ### Set-up
 * You need node and npm to run this.
 On a Mac, try `brew install node`
 * Current development is with node version 19.1.0.
 Check the node version using `node -v`